 Playset #1 - The Cross Play

-The first play in the playbook is called the Cross Play.
-In the cross play, the outside hitter hits a 52, or an antenna height set right in front of the setter.
-The middle hitter goes for a 31 and if there is a right side hitter, they are your outlet if things go badly with your pass and hit a 93.
+The first play in the playbook is called the cross play.
+In this play, the outside hitter hits a 52, or an antenna-height set right in front of the setter.
+The middle hitter goes for a 31 and if there is a right-side hitter, they are your outlet if things go badly with your pass and hit a 93.

 What you are trying to accomplish with this play is to get your middle hitter matched up on the opposing team's setter.
 Or, if their middle blocker goes with your middle hitter, then your outside hitter should be all alone in the middle of the court with a ton of options.